Kanker district

-Uttar Bastar Kanker district is located in the southern region of the state of Chhattisgarh, India within the latitudes 20.6-20.24 and longitudes 80.48-81.48.
-The total area of the district is 6432 square kilometers.
-The population is 748,941.
+Uttar Bastar Kanker district is located in the southern region of the state of Chhattisgarh, India between latitudes 20.6-20.24 and longitudes 80.48-81.48.
+The district covers an area of 6432 square kilometers and has a population of 748,941.

-The district's headquarters, Kanker town, is situated on the National Highway 30 almost halfway between Chhattisgarh's two major cities - Raipur, the state capital, and Jagdalpur, the second biggest city and headquarters of the neighbouring Bastar district and Bastar Division.
+The district headquarters, Kanker town, is situated on the National Highway 30 almost halfway between Chhattisgarh's two major cities - Raipur, the state capital, and Jagdalpur, the second biggest city and headquarters of the neighbouring Bastar district and Bastar Division.

 History

-The history of Kanker begins in the Stone Age.
+The history of Kanker is said to date back to the Stone Age.
 According to the legendary Sanskrit epics of India, the Ramayana and the Mahabharata, there was once a dense forest area named Dandakaranya, in the region where Kanker is located.
 According to myth, Kanker was also a land of monks and sages.
 Many Rishis (monks/sages) such as Kank, Lomesh, Shringi, Angira were said to have lived here.
-The influence of Buddhism on the region started in the sixth century BC.
-The ancient history of Kanker records that it always remained an independent state.
+The influence of Buddhism in the region is believed to have begun in the sixth century BC.
+Ancient accounts of Kanker state that records it remained an independent state for much of its history.

-In 106 AD, the Kanker state was under the rule of the Satvahana dynasty and the king was Satkarni, This fact is also described by Chinese visitor Whensaung.
+In 106 AD, the Kanker state was under the rule of the Satavahana dynasty with Satkarni, as its king.
+This fact is also described by Chinese visitor Xuanzang.
 After Satvahana rule, the state was under the control of the Nags, Vakataks, Gupt, Nal and Chalukya dynasties.
 The Som dynasty was founded by the king Singh Raj, and this dynasty ruled the state from 1125 to 1344.
-After the downfall of the Som dynasty, Dharam Dev founded the Kandra dynasty which ruled the state up to 1385.
+Following the decline of the Som dynasty, Dharam Dev founded the Kandra dynasty, which ruled until 1385.
 After the downfall of the Kandra dynasty, the Chandra dynasty came.
-According to a myth, the first king of this dynasty was Veer Kanhar Dev.
-He ruled the state up to 1404.
+According to a local tradition, its first king was Veer Kanhar Dev, who ruled until 1404.
 This dynasty ruled the state up to 1802.
-In more recent years, this district has been affected by violence from Naxalite groups (Indian Maoists).
+In more recent years, the Kanker region has been affected by violence associated with Naxalite groups, including the Communist Party of India (Maoist).